Kuuuube/Circular_Area/README.md

 <br />
 <br />

+### Notes:
-### Note: Inverse mappings map the rectangular tablet area to a circle then multiply the circle's size by ≈1.4 so no parts of the screen are unreachable
+- Inverse mappings map the rectangular tablet area to a circle then multiply the circle's size by ≈1.4 so no parts of the screen are unreachable.
+None of the formulas or diagrams for inverse mappings are shown here.
+- Many of the mapping formulas are not listed and no diagrams are shown.
+The sources and explanations for these can be found in the credits.
 ------

 <br />